je-s/ArduinoStreamCommander/README.md

 }
 ```
 ## Defining the Default-Callbacks
 This function gets called if an unknown/unregistered command has been delivered to the StreamCommander.
-As stated above, the default callback follows the `DefaultCallbackFunction`-typedef: `typedef void (*DefaultCallbackFunction)( String command , String arguments , StreamCommander * instance )`.
+As stated above, the default callback follows the `DefaultCallbackFunction`-typedef:
+`typedef void (*DefaultCallbackFunction)( String command , String arguments , StreamCommander * instance )`

-In addition to the `CommandCallbackFunction` it has a parameter `command` which contains the name of the command which has been tried to be invoked.
+In addition to the `CommandCallbackFunction` it has the parameter `command` which contains the name of the command that has been tried to be invoked.

 Example:
 ```